redsparklabs/spinuplabs-website/app/posts/2012-11-29-brent-post.markdown

 title: Ruby and MSCRM On-Premise
 author: Brent Weber
 email: bweber@redsparklabs.com
+keywords: Microsoft CRM, Ruby, Rails, Portal, Customer, XRM
+description: Simple script showing how easy it is to create a Ruby on Rails app with a MSCRM backend.
 ---

 ### Ruby is easier than PHP for lots of stuff ###